 What is Recovery Month?

 Every year, the dawn of September marks the beginning of Recovery Month, a long-standing national observance that promotes the benefits of prevention, treatment and recovery for substance use and mental health disorders.
 It also celebrates those in recovery while honouring the contributions of treatment and service providers.
 The goal is to educate people and spread the word that behavioural health is essential to overall health.
-But most importantly, it’s to help those who are struggling get the treatment they need to live a healthy and rewarding life.
+But most importantly, it’s to help those who are struggling to get the treatment they need to live a healthy and rewarding life.

 Now in its 32nd year, Recovery Month has perhaps never been more welcomed than it has in 2021.
 In any given year, 1 in 5 Canadians experience a mental illness or addiction problem.
 In fact, by the time they reach 40 years of age, 1 in 2 have—or have had—a mental illness, and those numbers have only increased since the pandemic began.
 Unless people receive proper treatment, the impact of substance abuse and mental health disorders on a person’s economic, social and work relationships can cause debilitating personal and financial hardships that can seem increasingly challenging to overcome.